-- 24. All social media accounts must be accurate, as well as kept up to date and relevant, with a regular flow of new content to maintain user interest.
-Out-of-date content should be removed as soon as it becomes out of date.
-The development of corporate sites will be the responsibility of the Chief Executive.
-Account owners will be responsible for the content of local sites.
-Managers will be responsible for monitoring the accuracy and relevance of local content. - 25.
-All video footage, comments, text and photographs appearing on social media should reflect the corporate nature of the site.
+- 2.43 All corporate social media accounts must have their usernames and passwords logged and stored on shared OPCC systems.
+The Head of Communications is responsible for enforcing this.
+The Head of Communications also controls staff access to the social platforms.
+Delegated staff are permitted by the OPCC to manage content on our social channels.
+This is delegated by the Head of Communications.
+When a team member leaves their access to social media accounts will be removed.
+This is the responsibility of the Head of Communications. - 2.44 All social media accounts must be accurate and reflect the policies, views and opinions of the Police and Crime Commissioner, as well as kept up to date and relevant, with a regular flow of new content to maintain follower interest.
+Inaccurate posts should be removed or corrected immediately.
+The Head of Communications is responsible for social content and the quality of the content posted.
+Referral to the Deputy Chief Executive and Chief Executive should be sought where contentious or high-risk issues arise. - 2.45 All video footage, comments, text and photographs appearing on social media should reflect the corporate nature of the site.
 Nothing should be posted that could bring the OPCC into disrepute or conflict with our corporate message/style.
 No materials classified as SECRET or TOP SECRET using the Government Security Classification, should be published on the website.
-It is the responsibility of the member of individuals posting photographs or footage to ensure that they comply with legal or data protection requirements and, if necessary, a risk assessment, DPIA and/or EQIA should be carried out. - 26.
-Uploading any information to social media is a form of disclosure and therefore must comply with data protection principles.
-Individuals should also ensure that they are familiar with the Freedom of Information Act 2000. - 27.
-Social media accounts should not be used to liaise with journalists.
-All requests from journalists or information to be given out to journalists should be coordinated by the Chief Executive. - 28.
-Whilst it is acknowledged you may choose to use your own personal mobile phones to update your corporate social media accounts, you are reminded to be careful about the security of your own equipment.
+It is the responsibility of the individuals posting photographs or footage to ensure that they comply with legal or data protection requirements and, if necessary, a risk assessment, DPIA and/or EQIA should be carried out. - 2.46 Uploading any information to social media is a form of disclosure and therefore must comply with data protection principles.
+Individuals should also ensure that they are familiar with the Freedom of Information Act 2000 and relevant copyright law. - 2.47 Whilst it is acknowledged you may choose to use your own personal mobile phones to update your corporate social media accounts, you are reminded to be careful about the security of your own equipment.
 If a personal mobile device with a police social network is lost, you should contact the IT Department as soon as possible.